opensearch-project/project-website/_posts/2026-01-12-introducing-agentic-search-ui.md

 ## Using agentic search in OpenSearch Dashboards

 To access agentic search in OpenSearch Dashboards, go to **OpenSearch Dashboards** > **OpenSearch Plugins** > **AI Search Flows** and create a new agentic search workflow.
-The interface has two main sections: configure agents on the left and test searches on the right.
+The interface has two main sections: agent configuration options on the left and search execution capabilities on the right.
 For detailed information about the interface components, agent types, available tools, and configuration options, see [Configuring agentic search](https://docs.opensearch.org/latest/vector-search/ai-search/building-agentic-search-flows/).

 ## Examples

 Let's explore practical use cases that demonstrate how agentic search transforms complex search scenarios into intuitive, natural language interactions.
 The examples in the next sections use the following preconfigured resources:

 - A deployed Amazon Bedrock Claude 4.5 agent.
 For information about deploying this model in your environment, and to view other suggested models compatible with agentic search, see the [agentic search documentation](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/index/).
 - An index named `demo_amazon_fashion`.
-This index was created using the MIT-licensed [Fashion Products Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) with added synthetic values for price and ratings.
+This index was created using the MIT-licensed [Fashion Products Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) with added synthetic values for prices and ratings.
 Alternatively, you can use any index containing product data.
-- A connector to an MCP server containing order history based on customer IDs.
+- A connector to a Model Context Protocol (MCP) server containing order history based on customer IDs.
 For information about connecting to external MCP servers, see the [MCP connector documentation](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/mcp/mcp-connector/).

 ### Example 1: E-commerce conversational search